The easiest route to get to Hunter’s Fire Tower — plus a more difficult descent, with an optional side quest to Southwest Hunter.

 Parking / Timing

 This was a solo sunrise hike with sunrise scheduled for 6:27 am.
 My hiking time formula projected 2h 30m to get to the summit, so I parked at the Hunter Mountain trailhead at 3:45am.
 As it was, the ascent was so easy, I managed to scoot up to the summit in just 1h 45m.

 However, this was in the dark — so I didn’t stop much, or take many photos, and I didn’t visit the John Robb Lean-To which I hear is lovely.
+(I visited it on a later date in daylight and it was worth the wait.)
 In daylight hours, with friends and stops for selfies, you might well allow 2-2½ hrs to get to the summit.